addr2data/webinar-01/README.rst

 |

-Finally, we are going create a custom route table named **webinar-01-rt-public**
+Next, we are going create a custom route table named **webinar-01-rt-public**

 awscli::